Your taxes and the Affordable Care Act

 - You will receive an IRS Form 1095-B or 1095-C for all healthcare plans you are enrolled in.
 This includes Tricare and the Federal Employee Health Benefit plans (available via your myPay account), VA and other plans provided through a government agency or purchased by you for yourself and your family members.

 - The IRS 1095 series forms include information already provided to the Internal Revenue Service.
 These forms contain information you may need to complete your individual federal income tax return.

 What's a 1095?

 The IRS Form 1095 series informs taxpayers of the information provided to the IRS regarding their healthcare coverage during the tax year.
 This information will be needed as taxpayers complete their federal tax return.

-- IRS Form 1095-B (for military retirees and annuitants): This form provides information you will need to report on your income tax return that you, your spouse and individuals you claim as dependents had qualifying health coverage (referred to as “minimum essential coverage”) for some or all months during the year.
+- IRS Form 1095-B (for military retirees): This form provides information you may need in verifying your healthcare insurance coverrage on your income tax return that you, your spouse and individuals you claim as dependents had qualifying health coverage (referred to as “minimum essential coverage”) for some or all months during the year.
 Individuals who do not have minimum essential coverage and do not qualify for an exemption may be liable for the individual shared responsibility payment.